quick-perf/maven-test-bench/README.md

 make build
 ```

-Then just make sure to have run **only once** ```make configure``` before opening your IDE or running your test.
+Then just open your favorite IDE or running your test.

-_NOTE: we need to do that because we don't support programmatically in JAVA with JUNIT the download and build head version of maven via a git clone repository._

 # Benchmark heap allocation of several Maven releases